 Head Straight to Lovers Key State Park

 Is there anywhere more appropriate for lovebirds than Lovers Key State Park?
-Spend a day soaking up the sun on its 2.5 miles of pristine beaches, including an area that has been left perfectly natural and without facilities.
+Spend a day soaking up the sun on its pristine beaches, including an area that has been left perfectly natural.
 You can also kayak through 2.5 miles of estuaries to watch for manatees, dolphins, and the rare grasshopper sparrow.
 Explore on your own, or local guides can supply early Florida history and information on the area’s native plants, trees, and flowers.
 Entrance is $8 per vehicle.